BongaRoberta/BongaRoberta/README.md

-g### Hey ...
+Hey ...
 Welcome to my likkle corner 👩‍💻
 My name is Bonga Roberta Mokoena.
-I've apparently been around the sun for quarter of a century - quite impressive huh 😏.
-I am a passionate about becoming a QA Engineering ... based in South Africa - Johannesburg.
+I am a passionate about becoming a QA Engineer ... and am currently based in Johannesburg - South Africa.

 🤔 **What I know:**